Lectures on singular stochastic PDEs: Energy solutions

 \section{Energy solutions}

 The first issue one encounters when dealing with singular SPDEs is the ill--posed character of the equation, even in a weak sense.
-Typically, the non--linearity does not make sense in the natural spaces where solutions live and one has to provide a suitable smaller space in which it is possible to give an appropriate interpretation to ``ambiguous quantities'' that are featured in the equation.
+Typically, the equation features some non--linearity that does not make sense in the natural spaces where solutions live and one has to provide a suitable smaller space in which it is possible to give an appropriate interpretation to ``ambiguous quantities'' that appear in the equation.

 \